University of Science and Technology Chittagong: Accommodation

 It is for foreign students which is located within the campus grounds.

 Auditorium

 One of the feature of USTC is its auditorium called Mawlana Bhashani Ausitorium.
 There is a gallery available for 1,000 audience members.

-Laboratory
+Laboratories

 Each department of the university has laboratories under the specific department.

 Department of Biochemistry and Biotechnology

 The only private university in Chittagong that offers Biochemistry and Biotechnology at the University of Science and Technology Chittagong (USTC).